Difficulty Level: Beginner

 The Problems with Singletons in Unity

-1. Testing Becomes a Nightmare 😰
+1. Testing Becomes Extremely Difficult

 Let’s say you want to test a script that uses your GameManager singleton: